Blog

 Earlier this year, the UK government released several statistics relating to Personal Independence Payment (PIP) claims.
 One such statistic was that 46% of PIP claims are rejected.
 This is typically because the claimant has not provided enough evidence.

 You may be nervous about facing a tribunal for your PIP claim, and we know that they can be long, exhausting, and emotional experiences.
 However, it’s certainly worth the effort if it means winning your claim.
+Appealing a PIP decision involves a legal process where you can have the DWP's decision reviewed independently.
 Here are five things that you will most likely be asked at a tribunal – and how to answer them to stand the best chance of having a decision overturned – and receive the money you’re entitled to.

 Question 1: The way you look

 It’s important to keep in mind that you’re being closely observed from the minute you enter the tribunal.
+You should present yourself as you would on a normal day, without dressing up or making special arrangements for the tribunal.
 If you look well-groomed but claim you are depressed and neglect yourself, you can expect to be asked about it.

 Be prepared for the tribunal to ‘start the clock’ as soon as you arrive.
 If you say you have problems sitting comfortably, the tribunal will watch to see how long you can sit before you move.